sam02-uni/E-AGLE-Tonsi-IT-automation-Task1/README.md

 ---

 ## **8) Start NocoDB via Docker**
-Move into the `NocoDB/` folder and run:
+Move into the `NocoDB/` folder using the terminal and run:

 ```bash
 docker compose up -d